Purchase Orders versus Contracts: What’s the Difference?

 The main difference between the two documents is their duration.
 While purchase orders represent single business transactions, contracts are used to register the long term agreement between your business and the vendor.
 Contracts may also include renewal options.

 Purchase orders are commercial documents while contracts are legally bound documents.
-Purchase orders do not become legally bound until it is accepted by the seller whereas a contract is a legal document from the start.
+Purchase orders do not become legally binding documents until they are accepted by the seller whereas a contract is a legal document from the start.
 They also differ because purchase orders have zero value unless approved by the provider of the product or service.

 In doing a business transaction with more risk, it is better to use a contract because they have greater legal value.
 In a high-risk situation, contracts are better to use because they can identify responsibilities and reduce risk exposure.
 Contracts can also clearly define performance standards.
 Often, when using a contract, POs should be utilized in conjunction because contracts do not state quantities and delivery times.